Trump-backed Republican leads close U.S. House race in Ohio

 Balderson told supporters in Ohio: “I’d like to thank President Trump.”

 Other Republicans had also rushed to Balderson’s aid.
-Ohio Governor John Kasich, a Trump critic, endorsed Balderson and Vice President Mike Pence also visited.
+Ohio Governor John Kasich, a Trump critic, endorsed Balderson and Vice President Mike Pence visited.

 Trump won the district by 11 percentage points in the White House race in 2016 and Republican Pat Tiberi won re-election to the House by a whopping 37 percentage points.

-However, Tiberi resigned before he finished his term, forcing the special election to replace him.
+However, Tiberi resigned before finishing his term, forcing the special election to replace him.
 O’Connor and Balderson will face off again in November to serve a full two-year term.

+Under Ohio law, the remaining absentee and provisional ballots cannot be counted for 11 days, the Secretary of State’s office said.
+Once they are tallied, an automatic recount would be triggered if the margin of results is within 0.5 percent.

+O’Connor refused to concede on Tuesday night, and he urged supporters on Twitter to make donations for what “could be a long and expensive recount.”

 “We’re not stopping now.
-Tomorrow we rest and then we keep fighting through to November,” O’Connor told supporters.
+Tomorrow we rest and then we keep fighting through to November,” O’Connor told supporters at a post-election party.

-The district includes many of the suburban women and college-educated, affluent residents that polls show have been the sort of voters turned off by Trump’s chaotic first 19 months in office.
+The Ohio district includes many of the suburban women and college-educated, affluent residents that polls show have been the sort of voters turned off by Trump’s chaotic first 19 months in office.

 Democrats need to pick up 23 seats in the House and two seats in the Senate to win majorities in those chambers and put the brakes on Trump’s agenda.
 All 435 House seats, 35 of 100 Senate seats and 36 of 50 governors’ offices are up for grabs in November.